 The fast food outlet will take over the ground level of the mall near the main atrium, which will have both indoor and outdoor seating options.

 Prices range from $11 for a Little Hamburger with a single beef patty, to $15 for the regular double-patty Cheeseburger and $17 for the Bacon Cheeseburger.
 Fries will cost an extra $7 for the smallest portion.

-“We want our first-ever outlet for Five Guys to be in the heart of the city, where it is convenient, easily accessible, and with high traffic complemented by a great tenant mix in the vicinity," said Andrew Li, Chief Executive Officer of Zouk Group, which brought in the chain.
+The chain is brought over by the Zouk Group.
+In a statement a few months back, its chief executive officer, Andrew Li said: “We want our first-ever outlet for Five Guys to be in the heart of the city, where it is convenient, easily accessible, and with high traffic complemented by a great tenant mix in the vicinity."

 [Original article, June 12]

 The rumours are true.